willasm/obsidian-md-vsc/README.md

 ## Backlinks
 Backlinks are links created in your default note or daily note in Obsidian that link back to a specific line within any file in your Visual Studio Code project.
 When inserting a backlink you will first be prompted for a decription prefix (These can be edited in the extensions settings).
 You can press Esc for no prefix if you wish.
 Next you will be prompted for a text desription which will be used as the text for the backlink (This is required).
 The backlinks should be placed inside a comment so as to not cause code errors.

-- Backlink buttons are supported if you have the Buttons plugin installed
+- Backlink buttons are supported if you have the Buttons or Meta Bind plugins installed
-  - You can set a default class for the buttons in the extensions settings
+  - You can add multiple classes to choose from for the buttons in the extensions settings
-- Backlinks are automatically updated when saving a file in Visual Studio Code
+- Backlinks in Obsidian are automatically updated when saving a file in Visual Studio Code
   - The line number is updated to the correct location if it has moved to a new line
+  - The text description is updated if it has changed
-- Backlinks are automatically removed when deleting a file in Visual Studio Code
+- Backlinks are automatically removed from your default note and/or daily note in Obsidian when deleting a file in Visual Studio Code that had backlinks
-  - The Backlinks in Obsidians default note and/or daily note are removed
-  - Note that only the Backlink text line(s) are removed, this may leave extra blank lines depending on the documents content
-- Backlinks are automatically updated when renaming a file in Visual Studio Code
+- Backlinks in Obsidian are automatically updated when renaming a file in Visual Studio Code
-  - The file name in the Backlink will be updated to the new file name
+  - The File: "filename" in the backlink text will be updated to the new file name

-### Example of Backlinks Text Inserted Into Obsidian Default/Daily Note Files
+#### Example of Backlinks Text Inserted Into Obsidian Default/Daily Note Files

 Link: